What is negligence?

 For instance, let’s say that you’re a programmer who gets hired by a major company to develop a new mobile app.
 You deliver the code, the app launches, and the CEO is thrilled.
-But things take a turn a few weeks later when the code is found to be full of errors and users start having major issues with the app, leading to hundreds of negative reviews and a decline in your client’s revenue.
+But things take a turn a few weeks later when the code is found to be full of errors, and users start having major issues with the app, leading to hundreds of negative reviews and a decline in your client’s revenue.

 For example, perhaps you are a hiking guide taking a group of students to a remote canyon where they can take endless selfies to populate their Instagram pages.
 You take a shortcut, thinking you’ll save some time, even though it’s a tougher trail compounded by the previous night’s heavy rains.
 One of the students slips and injures themself, leading to a lawsuit.

-Was your decision to take the quicker, more challenging trail an act of negligence on your part?
+Was your decision to take the quicker, more challenging trail an act of negligence?
 Well, maybe.
 “But for” your decision to take the trail, the student probably would not have suffered the injury.
 But whether your action meets the “proximate cause” standard is a bit more complicated.
 To determine that, the insurance company will likely ask questions, such as whether you were aware that the students had little hiking experience and shoes with poor traction, to determine whether you could have reasonably foreseen that the shorter trail would lead to an injury.

 In the earlier case of the programmer, a valid argument for breach of duty might be the failure to recognize that the code was faulty when it was delivered.
 After all, you should have double-checked the code before the app was released.

 The final criteria that must be satisfied are that actual damages, injuries, or harm occurred as a result of the negligence.